julio-molina/Covid-19/README.md

 9-- 11/9 - 11/15|Check-in on Project Proposal. qqqAutomation|"Take action where needed to ensure all goals mentioned in project proposal are met.
 Begin to create a script(s) that can manage ML project independently.
 Producing daily predictions about COVID-19 statistics.
 Demonstrate ML algorithms past predictions with the target data. "
 10-- 11/16 - 11/22|Construct a Report exhibiting project, goals, challenges and what I was able to learn.|Use professional software such as Tableau to add powerful illustrations for Report’s main discussion points and examples.
 11 -- 11/23 – 11/29-- Thanksgiving Break| Report (countinued) & Wrap-up |"Make final changes on ML algorithm.
 Ensure total compatibility of scripts with final implementation of each aspect of the project."
-12-- 11/30 – 12/6|Last commit on GitHub for all coding related aspects. (continued)|"All scripts must be done by 12/6.Consider packaging the project in a python package executable assuming no necessary bash scripting was used."
+12-- 11/30 – 12/6|Last commit on GitHub for all coding related aspects. (continued)|"All scripts must be done by 12/6.
+Consider packaging the project in a python package executable assuming no necessary bash scripting was used."
 13-- 12/7 – 12/13|Final Report Edit|Paper has returned by reviewers at least once by 12/7.
 14-- 12/14 – 12/14-- Last Week of Classes||